Xilinx/Embedded-Design-Tutorials/docs/Getting_Started/Zynq7000-EDT/4-linux-for-zynq.rst

 7. Power on the target board.

 8. The Linux login prompt will appear.
-Use user name ``petalinux``.
-User will be prompted to create a new password and login.
+Use user name ``petalinux`` and create a new password and login.

-.. note:: Use ``sudo -i`` to assign privilages.
+.. note:: Use ``sudo -i`` to assign privileges.

 .. _example-5-creating-a-hello-world-application-for-linux-in-the-vitis-ide: